wil-scott/personal-portfolio/content/posts/opi_part1.md

 None of the existing options seemed appealing, so I figured I'd just make a bare-minimum Linux image myself.

-## Making a custom boot image for the Zero3
+## Making a custom Linux OS for the Zero3
 This is all possible due to the mainline support for the Zero3 in both u-boot and the mainline Linux kernel.
 While the [Sunxi-Linux wiki][3] has a very thorough, detailed guide, I found it quite difficult to navigate when I was first getting started.
 This guide is meant to get you from zero to command line prompt as quickly as possible.

 Part 1 will cover the required tools, our development environment, and creating a bootloader that we can load onto our micro-SD card.

-Part 2 will deal with the Linux Kernel itself, while Part 3 addresses the modifications necessary to the Linux Kernel in order to have support for an external Wifi dongle.
+Part 2 will deal with the compilation of our OS's parts - the kernel, device tree, rootfs, and modules.

 ### What you need
 1. USB-to-TTL adapter